 The AQHA Ranching Heritage Challenge highlights the versatility, soundness and willing attitude of American Quarter Horses born and raised on a ranch.
 First, the goal of the Ranching Heritage Breeders program is to recognize AQHA’s ranching members who have steadfastly continued to maintain the ranching tradition by raising American Quarter Horses for use working cattle.
 Second, through a series of ranch horse competitions, the Ranching Heritage Challenge is intended to increase the demand for ranch horses by providing an opportunity for ranches and horse owners to compete in a unique ranch horse competition with a significant purse.

 Ranching Heritage Challenges are open to any horse bred by an AQHA Ranching Heritage Breeder.
 Anyone who owns an eligible horse can compete in one of the multiple age and skill level divisions offered for both horse and rider.
-Classes include working ranch horse, ranch riding, team roping and barrel racing.
+Classes include working ranch horse, ranch riding, team roping, ranch cutting and barrel racing.

 Ranching Heritage Breeder Qualifications

 Foals bred by Ranching Heritage Breeders will be eligible for nomination to the Ranching Heritage Challenge.
-The Ranching Heritage Challenge is exclusively for foals bred and nominated by Ranching Heritage Breeders that remain eligible via payments by their owners.
+The Ranching Heritage Challenge is exclusively for foals bred and fully enrolled into the challenge program.

 Read more about Ranching Heritage Breeders qualifications